Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 275 should be 133% quicker than the GeForce GT 340 1GB in general, because of its higher data rate. (explain)
+Memory BandwidthIn theory, the GeForce GTX 275 should be much faster than the GeForce GT 340 1GB in general. (explain)

-Texel RateThe GeForce GTX 275 should be a lot (approximately 188%) more effective at texture filtering than the GeForce GT 340 1GB. (explain)
+Texel RateThe GeForce GTX 275 will be quite a bit (about 188%) more effective at anisotropic filtering than the GeForce GT 340 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison